 — Geist Magazine

 “Starkins has written an engaging and well-crafted popular social history of Vancouver in the ostensibly hopeful, materially buoyant ‘flapper era’ between the end of the slaughter of the Great War and the onset of the Depression.
 He reveals the serious fault-lines and profound anxieties of a community emerging in this decade from both its recent frontier past and a costly war into becoming a settled North American city. … this is a very worthwhile and informative case study, one that is likely to keep the conundrum in the title alive and encourage further research on the topic. … And who did kill Janet Smith and why?
-Despite the author’s attempt to follow up as many leads as he could find, the answers remains elusive.
+Despite the author’s attempt to follow up as many leads as he could find, the answer remains elusive.
 Despite the presence of a smoking gun, whose hand pressed the trigger is still a mystery, although in an updated afterword Starkins warms to one explanation.
 As with all mysteries, that should remain for now a mystery.”

 — BC Studies